TaygaHoshi/tt-project/Lists/List of Divine Spells.md

 **Radius:** 5 meters
 **Duration:** (3 + ARC/2) rounds
 **Effect**
-	Summon a creature from Novice Fairy table.
+	Summon a creature from the fairies list.
 Its level equals to your (WRA) up to a maximum of 3.
 This ally can't speak but it understands orders.
 	You can only have one summoned or raised creature at any time.

 ## Detect Living